YOU MAY BE WONDERING...

 There are inherent privacy and security risks with virtual care that will be discussed at your group suitability assessment and/or first group session.
 You also need to take steps to improve confidentiality such as a private setting and headphones.
 Using a desktop or laptop works best.

 It is important that the group therapists are aware if you are attending the group from a place other than your home address, so we know the location of participants in case of medical emergencies.
 For OHIP covered groups, please be aware that OHIP does not cover your attendance at group if you are not in the province of Ontario.
+You cannot attend the group if you are physically outside of Ontario.

 As with in person care, information shared in the group is confidential.
 Personal health information will only be released with your consent except under specific circumstances, for example: